jessicawyc/inspector/coverage/Readme.md

 ## Detective control
 How to detect the launch of ec2 in non-approved region while we can not totally prevent everything?
-### Cloudtrail
-Deploy an eventbridge rule in each non-approved region to monitor the API call ec2:runinstance, then send alert to email by using SNS

 ### Inspector
 Deploy an eventbridge rule in each non-approved region to monitor inspector coverage alert,then send alert to email by using SNS.